University Public Affairs Directorate

 News and Information Office

-Media Relations Manager Stuart Gillespie is the member of the News and Information team who works with MPLS.
-Talk to Stuart if you need advice about media issues or if you have been, or are about to be, in the mainstream media.
-His email is email@example.com
+Contact email@example.com if you need advice about media issues or if you have been, or are about to be, in the mainstream media.

 The Daily New Alert is a daily email round-up of mentions of the University in the media.
 Email firstname.lastname@example.org to subscribe.